Jason2Brownlee/HumanDebrisArchive/README.md

 This project is an archive of the Human Debris project, a collection of maps, mods, and programs developed by Jason Brownlee for the computer game Quake III Arena between 1999 and 2001 (first few years of university).

 The website was hosted on `http://zygote.alphalink.com.au/humadebris/` and then moved to `http://planetquake.com/humandebris`.
+There was also work on hacking bots into the Q3Test on `http://geocities.com/q3bots`.

 Additionally, two articles were written on AI game development for `http://ai-depot.com` and are also included in this archive.